Cephalonia Travel Guide

 Health

-There are no specific health risks but everyone 12 years of age and older should get fully vaccinated for COVID-19 before visiting Greece.
 Most health problems come from too much sun and too much food or alcohol, though there's also the risk of encountering sea urchins, jellyfish and mosquitoes.
 Medical facilities in major cities are excellent but some of the smaller islands are a long way from a decent hospital.
 Larger towns and resorts have English-speaking private doctors and the highly professional local pharmacies can usually deal with any minor complaint.
-Travellers should take along any necessary prescription medication.
+Travellers should take along any necessary prescription medication in the original container, which should have a prescription label.
+The name on the prescription must match the name on the traveller's passport.
 Food and water are safe, but those visiting for short periods should consider sticking to bottled water.
 After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
 The GHIC allows UK citizens access to state healthcare during visits to the EU.
 The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.

 Safety